Walk of Punishment: Music

 The band of Locke's men sing "The Bear and the Maiden Fair", heard for the first time in the series with music composed by Ramin Djawadi.
 The song, a very popular song in Westeros both among the commoners and the nobility, appears often in the original novels.
 Singing at the head of the group is Snow Patrol's frontman Gary Lightbody, in a cameo appearance.

 The closing credits reprise the song in a new version recorded specifically for the series by the indie band The Hold Steady.
 The group, one of Benioff and Weiss's favourite bands, was chosen because they wanted the rendition "to be bawdy and a little sloppy – drunken musicians getting up on the table and jamming while the rowdy party continues around them".

 The decision to place the song at the end of the episode, right after the amputation of Jaime's hand, was made to reinforce the surprise of the viewers: "It's such a shocking ending and when we read the scene in the books it was so shocking to us.
 To really hammer home the shock of that moment you need something unexpected.
 There's no version of a traditional score that would keep you as off balance as we wanted that scene to leaving you feeling."

 Reception

 Ratings

-"Walk of Punishment"'s first airing was seen by 4.7 million viewers, setting a new viewership record for the show.
+The episode's initial airing was seen by 4.7 million viewers, setting a new viewership record for the show.
 Taking into account the viewers of the later repeat the figures rose to 5.8 million.
 In the United Kingdom, the episode was seen by 1.173 million viewers on Sky Atlantic, being the channel's highest-rated broadcast that week.